A Simple Approach to Jointly Rank Passages and Select Relevant Sentences in the OBQA Context: Method

 \subsection{Similarity Constraint}

-As we have shown at the beginning of this section, the $\langle s \rangle$ is used to get the passage score, and each $\langle /s \rangle$ is used to get the sentence score.
-Intuitively, the similarity between $\langle s \rangle$ of a relevant passage is more close to $\langle /s \rangle$ of a relevant sentence than to $\langle /s \rangle$ of any irrelevant sentence.
+As we have shown at the beginning of this section, token $\langle s \rangle$ is used to get the passage score, and each token $\langle /s \rangle$ is used to get the sentence score.
+Intuitively, the similarity between token $\langle s \rangle$ of a relevant passage is more close to token $\langle /s \rangle$ of a relevant sentence than to $\langle /s \rangle$ of any irrelevant sentence.
 To enforce this constraint, we use triplet as follows:

 where $d(\cdot, \cdot)$ is the Euclidian similarity, $N$ is the number of relevant sentences, $M$ is the number of irrelevant sentences, $v^p, v^r, v^n$ is the vector representation of the relevant passage, relevant sentence, and irrelevant sentence respectively.
+Equation \ref{eq:sim_constraint} enforces that all the relevant sentences should have higher similarity with the passage than all the irrelevant sentences by a margin $m$; otherwise, the model would be penalized.
 In practice, we set the margin $m$ at 1 and find optimum results.
 We train our model in an end-to-end fashion by combining $\mathcal{L}^{joint}$, $\mathcal{L}^{con}$ and $\mathcal{L}^{dis}$.